BorderTech/wcomponents/README.md

 WComponents is an opinionated Java framework for building accessible web applications for enterprise and government.

-Its goal is to enable developers to build AJAX enabled, WCAG 2.0 compliant web applications without the need for expertise in accessibility or client side technologies.
+Its goal is to enable Java developers to build AJAX enabled, WCAG 2.0 compliant web applications without the need for expertise in accessibility or client side technologies.

 ## Status
 [![Build Status](https://travis-ci.org/BorderTech/wcomponents.svg?branch=master)](https://travis-ci.org/BorderTech/wcomponents)